 The platter, of medium weight (3.3Kg), is constructed from aluminium and acrylic with the major mass around its circumference for a greater Moment of Inertia.
 Its underside is covered in butyl rubber to quell any “ringing”.
 It rotates on an inverted bearing design, its weight supported by twin ceramic spheres.
 To top it off, we use a two layer rubber / cork mat, for further isolation.

-Everything ties together at an aluminium / acrylic composite chassis X-frame, for rigidity and vibration damping.
-The frame itself, bolts onto a plinth made from steel reinforced cast concrete, where all other parts – armboard, sideboards, power and control electronics – are also bolted to, on precision located mounting points.
+Everything ties together at an aluminium / acrylic composite X-frame, for rigidity and vibration damping.
+The frame itself, is bolted onto a plinth made from steel reinforced cast concrete, where all other parts – armboard, sideboards, power and control electronics – are also bolted to, on precision located mounting points.

 The correct speed is constantly monitored and accurately maintained thanks to feedback from a 1000-step optical encoder.

 At the same time, the right amount of torque provided – i.e. the absolute minimum required at all times – is continually adjusted based on feedback from the current levels required by the motor.

 Complexity is hidden, or rather function doesn’t dictates form.
 We strived for a classical, contained appearance, able to subtly fit into any decor and not scream about itself.

 Beautiful wood panels side frame the turntable, while all other surfaces are covered in Alcantara for a truly “no-fingerprints left” finish and – why not ? – for a difference!

 Our standard combination includes a Jelco SA-750EB arm and either an Ortofon 2M Black or an Audio-Technica AT-OC9ML/II cartridge.
 However, armboards for other tonearms can be supplied instead, at no additional charge.